 11th September 2017

-An opening ceremony was held on 11th September 2017 to give thanks to God, to celebrate the completion of the first secondary school building (completed on time in 3 months and 13 days) and to mark the beginning of the Orbus Mission Secondary School at Ngumbe, Malawi.
+An opening ceremony was held on 11th September 2017 to give thanks to God, to celebrate the completion of the first secondary school building (completed on time in 3 months and 13 days and on budget - things only God can do under such circumstances) and to mark the beginning of the Orbus Mission Secondary School at Ngumbe, Malawi.

 Please click HERE to view photos of the opening ceremony.

 "There is nothing homophobic about supporting traditional marriage." - John Howard, former Australian Prime Minister